greg-raven/hdc/_posts/2021-03-21-driver-accused-of-killing-a-victorville-man-in-hit-and-run-crash-arrested.md

 Several days later, the Victorville Police Department released images of the suspect vehicle, obtained from video surveillance the morning of the incident.
 Officials asked anyone who recognized the dark-colored older model Chevy or GMC pickup truck with front end-damage to contact police.

 Through investigation, the suspect was identified as Osmin Reyes Machado, a 53-year-old resident of Victorville.
-On Saturday, March 20th, Machado was interviewed at the Victorville Sheriff’s Station.
+On Saturday, March 20th, Machado was interviewed at the Victorville Sheriff's Station.
 Following the interview, and was arrested for Felony Hit and Run.

-Anyone with information about this investigation is asked to contact Deputy S. Lenihan at the Victorville Police Department at (760) 241-2911 or Sheriff’s Dispatch at (760) 956-5001.
+Anyone with information about this investigation is asked to contact Deputy S. Lenihan at the Victorville Police Department at (760) 241-2911 or Sheriff's Dispatch at (760) 956-5001.
 Callers wishing to remain anonymous are urged to call the We-Tip Hotline at 1-800-78CRIME (27463) or you may leave information on the We-Tip website at www.wetip.com.

 RELATED ARTICLE: [7th Street in Victorville closed due to fatal hit-and-run crash](/2021/03/7th-street-in-victorville-closed-due-to-fatal-hit-and-run-crash/)